-This is a 2500-word integrative essay in which you are going to present the whole story of the Bible in a comprehensive summary, while also reflecting on two key themes and theological insights.

-- Using your two worksheets as a starting point, tell the story of the Bible starting in Genesis and ending in Revelation.
+This is a 2000-word integrative essay in which you are going to present the whole story of the Bible in a comprehensive summary, while also reflecting on key themes and theological insights.
+Using your two worksheets from Parts A and B as a starting point, tell the story of the Bible as a narrative journey starting in Genesis and ending in Revelation.
 Make reference to key biblical events and texts or passages as part of telling the story.
-Make sure you comment on how the Old Testament prophets and the New Testament epistles are all related to the story and your themes. - Choose two biblical themes from the list provided above (in the Story of the Bible worksheet assignment).
-As you tell the story, identify the key points or events throughout the biblical story which inform your two chosen themes, so that you develop a coherent description of those themes throughout your essay. - Reflect on the key theological insights you have gained from your understanding of the biblical story. - Discuss how your theological insights challenge you to think and act differently as you engage with the contemporary world and culture today.
+Comment on how the Old Testament prophets and the New Testament epistles are related to the story.
+Be sure to weave at least three key biblical themes into your story.
+You may want to use themes from the list below.
+As you trace those themes throughout the story, highlight the key points or events in the biblical story which inform your chosen themes.
+You will also need to reflect on the theological insights you have gained from your understanding of the biblical story.